Explorers are the fourth section of the Scouting movement

 Structure and Meetings

-In Ripon & District there is one very active District Explorer Unit who usually meet fortnightly.
+In Ripon & District there are three very active District Explorer Units who usually meet either weekly or fortnightly.

 On top of that they will often be out and about at weekends or in the holidays doing activities.